TheRetroChannel/C64-Longboard-RF-replacement/README.md

 ![stereo](https://github.com/TheRetroChannel/C64-Longboard-RF-replacement/blob/main/Images/extaudio.png)

 # Gathering components
-Use the [gerber files](https://github.com/TheRetroChannel/C64-Longboard-RF-replacement/tree/main/Gerbers) and upload them to your preferred PCB manufacturer.
-You should be safe to leave all options as the default ie. 2 layer FR-4, 1.6mm board thickness, HASL with lead, etc. Use the JLC version if ordering through JLCPCB and select "Specify a location" to have them print their order number under the S-Video connector.
-All other manufacters will likely slap their order number somewhere random on the board unless you pay extra to have them remove it.
+The easiest way to order PCBs is through the shared project page on PCBWAY.
+Simply click [this link](https://www.pcbway.com/project/shareproject/Commodore_64_Longboard_RF_Modulator_Replacement_e4743145.html) and add to your cart.
+You should be safe to leave all options as the default ie. 2 layer FR-4, 1.6mm board thickness, HASL with lead, etc.

+Alternatively you can download the [gerber files](https://github.com/TheRetroChannel/C64-Longboard-RF-replacement/blob/main/Gerber_PCB_C64%20LONGBOARD%20RF%20MOD%20REPLACEMENT.zip) and upload them to your preferred PCB manufacturer.

 The [BoM](https://github.com/TheRetroChannel/C64-Longboard-RF-replacement/blob/main/BOM_C64%20LONGBOARD%20RF%20MOD%20REPLACEMENT.csv) lists all components required to build one board and also includes friendly part names and example part links from AliExpress for ease of ordering.
 Most are generic components so you can use your preferred parts supplier but the S-Video and 3.5mm audio connector are a very specific type and may be difficult to find outside of AliExpress (I haven't looked elsewhere for these so if you find an exact match elsewhere please let me know).
 As most PCB manufacturers require a minimum order of 5 PCBs, it is recommended to multiply the quantites on the BoM by 5 - you can give excess ones away or sell them (AT A RESONABLE PRICE).